Get to know the place

 Active Tourism and Exploration

-In general, the area is ideal for active tourism in Fuerteventura, allowing you to combine exercise with cultural and natural discovery.
-Moreover, given the length of the island, exploring the island by car from a central location like Tefía offers you the great advantage of being able to reach most of the points of interest (both north and south) in comfortable day trips, always returning to the calm of your rural retreat.
+Overall, the area is ideal for active tourism in Fuerteventura, allowing you to combine exercise with cultural and natural exploration.
+Furthermore, given the island’s length, exploring the island by car from a central location such as Tefía offers the great advantage of being able to reach most points of interest (both in the north and the south) on comfortable day trips, always returning to the tranquillity of your rural retreat.

 Tefia, the heart of Fuerteventura's Starlight Reserve

-When night falls over Tefía, the magic of this place is revealed in its maximum splendor.
-Far from light pollution, the sky of this region unfolds like a unique starry blanket.
-It is no coincidence that Fuerteventura has been declared a Starlight Reserve, an international recognition that certifies the exceptional quality of its night sky.
-Here, stargazing awaits you in its purest state, allowing you to see the stars and the island’s night sky like never before.
+When night falls over Tefía, the magic of this place is revealed in all its splendour.
+Far from light pollution, the sky in this region unfolds like an unrivalled starry canopy.
+It is no coincidence that Fuerteventura has been designated a Starlight Reserve, an international recognition that certifies the exceptional quality of its night sky.
+Here, stargazing awaits you in its purest form, allowing you to see the stars and the island’s night sky like never before.

 Why our hotel in Tefía is your gateway to rural Fuerteventura

-If the description of the tranquility of Tefía, the authenticity of its interior and the possibilities of adventure and culture have resonated with you, our Hotel Rural Rosario Martin is the place where that vision comes to life.
-We are not just an accommodation; we are your direct connection to the most genuine essence of Fuerteventura, offering the pleasant and peaceful stay you are looking for to really disconnect.
+If the description of Tefía’s tranquillity, the authenticity of its countryside and the opportunities for adventure and culture have struck a chord with you, our Hotel Rural Rosario Martin is the place where that vision comes to life.
+We are not just a place to stay; we are your direct link to the very essence of Fuerteventura, offering the pleasant, peaceful stay you’re looking for to truly unwind.

-Our 19th century mansion, carefully restored, preserves the soul of the Fuerteventura of yesteryear.
-When you walk through our doors, you will feel like you are entering a corner with history, where the traditional Majorcan architecture and each stone tells its own narrative.
-Here, the past and tranquility intertwine to create a unique refuge, away from the hustle and bustle, perfect for reconnecting with yourself and your surroundings.
+Our carefully restored 19th-century mansion retains the spirit of old Fuerteventura.
+As you step through our doors, you’ll feel as though you’re entering a place steeped in history, where traditional Majorcan architecture and every single stone tell their own story.
+Here, the past and tranquillity intertwine to create a unique retreat, far from the hustle and bustle, perfect for reconnecting with yourself and your surroundings.

-The hotel’s location in Tefía is ideal for two reasons: it immerses you in a perfect and very peaceful environment for the disconnection you so desire, and at the same time, it strategically positions you as the ideal base for exploring rural Fuerteventura and beyond.
-From here, you will experience rural Fuerteventura, with hiking and mountain biking trails waiting for you, and exploring the island by car to visit Betancuria, Tindaya or the coast is convenient and easy.
+The hotel’s location in Tefía is ideal for two reasons: it immerses you in a perfect, peaceful setting, offering the relaxation you’ve been longing for, whilst also serving as the ideal base from which to explore rural Fuerteventura and beyond.
+From here, you can experience rural Fuerteventura, with hiking and mountain biking trails waiting for you, and exploring the island by car to visit Betancuria, Tindaya or the coast is easy and convenient.

-After a day of discoveries or just enjoying the peace and quiet, our pool becomes your private oasis, the perfect place to relax and cool off under the Majorero sun.
-And to start each day with energy, our delicious breakfast included will prepare you for your adventures or your well-deserved rest.
+After a day of exploring or simply soaking up the peace and quiet, our swimming pool becomes your very own oasis – the perfect place to relax and cool off under the Majorcan sun.
+And to ensure you start each day full of energy, our delicious complimentary breakfast will set you up for your adventures or your well-deserved rest.

-Choosing our Rural Hotel in Tefía means opting for a rural experience in Fuerteventura that is authentic and unique, different from what you would find elsewhere.
-It is the opportunity to sleep in Tefía and experience the island from its heart, in an environment that truly reflects the peace and beauty of the interior of Fuerteventura.
-We invite you to be part of the history that continues to be written within these walls and to create your own unforgettable memories.
+Choosing our rural hotel in Tefía means opting for an authentic and unique rural experience in Fuerteventura, unlike anything you’d find elsewhere.
+It’s an opportunity to stay in Tefía and experience the island from its very heart, in an atmosphere that truly reflects the peace and beauty of the Majorcan countryside.
+We invite you to become part of the story that continues to unfold within these walls and to create your own unforgettable memories.

-You have already discovered the charm of the picturesque village of Tefia and its surroundings.
-If you dream of disconnecting, exploring unique landscapes, immersing yourself in the local culture and finding a haven of peace, your destination awaits you in the heart of the island.
-Don’t wait any longer to plan your getaway of disconnection and adventure in the interior of Fuerteventura.
-Check our availability and secure your place in this unique corner.
+You’ve already discovered the charm of the picturesque village of Tefia and its surroundings.
+If you dream of unwinding, exploring unique landscapes, immersing yourself in the local culture and finding a peaceful retreat, your destination awaits you in the heart of the island.
+Don’t wait any longer to plan your getaway for relaxation and adventure in the interior of Fuerteventura.
+Check our availability and secure your spot in this unique spot.